GianlucaP106/mynav/README.md

 Mynav is a TUI written in go.
 It aims to allow for an easy view of all your workspaces, notes or programming projects.

 ## Installation
-> Note: this project is still in development, and to use it requires go installed
+> Note: this project is still in development, and to use it requires go and git installed on your system

 ### Build from source